 The question of whether to take a daily multivitamin is one that has puzzled many.
-With countless options available on the market, it can be overwhelming to decide if this supplement is truly necessary.
+With so many supplements on the market, deciding if this one is truly necessary can be confusing.

 The Role of Nutrition